86Box/docs/settings/storage.rst

 The **Storage controllers** page contains settings related to the emulated machine's disk drive controllers.

-.. note:: The **Vision Systems LBA Enhancer** previously available here is now an ISA ROM card, which can be enabled through the :ref:`Other peripherals page <settings/peripherals:ISA ROM Cards>`.
+.. note:: The **Vision Systems LBA Enhancer** previously available here is now an ISA ROM card, which can be enabled through the :ref:`Other peripherals page <settings/peripherals:|isa_rom| ISA ROM Cards>`.

 |general_storage_controllers| General
 -------------------------------------